Samathy/please-dont/README.md

 ###Contributing outside of Github

+    * You can go to [please-dont.info/submit.html](http://please-dont.info/submit.html) and submit your idea on the form there.
     * Send me an email to samathy[AT]sbarratt[dot]co[dot]uk with your change.
     * Tweet me
     * DM me